It’s the age of remote work, and more companies than ever go beyond their local market to find the right talent.

 - Companies and their independent contractors answer a series of questions about their independent contractor’s assignment.

-- Within 48 hours of submission, Velocity Global’s experts recommend whether to classify the worker as an independent contractor or a supported employee.
+- Velocity Global’s experts recommend whether to classify the worker as an independent contractor or a supported employee within two days.

 - Velocity Global then offers two ways to onboard, manage, and pay the talent, depending on whether the worker should be classified as an independent contractor or a supported employee.